QubesOS/qubes-doc/services/qrexec3.md

 source of request).
 Currently there is no way to specify source VM by type.
 Whenever a rpc request for action X is received, the first line in `/etc/qubes-rpc/policy/X` that match srcvm/destvm is consulted to determine whether to allow rpc, what user account the program should run in target VM under, and what VM to redirect the execution to.
+Note that if the request is redirected (`target=` parameter), policy action remains the same - even if there is another rule which would otherwise deny such request.
 If the policy file does not exits, user is prompted to create one; if still there is no policy file after prompting, the action is denied.

 In the target VM, the `/etc/qubes-rpc/RPC_ACTION_NAME` must exist, containing the file name of the program that will be invoked, or being that program itself